Skip to main content

 PDF Embeddedtrue

-4. Deploying the Font Extension to the Server
+Step 4: Deploy the Font Extension on the Server

 $ADITOHOME\lib\server\ext